weaveworks/weave/site/features.md

 *not* need to run `eval $(weave env)` beforehand.

 See [Using the Weave Docker Network Plugin](/site/plugin/weave-plugin-how-to.md) for more details.

+###<a name="cniplugin"></a>Weave Network CNI Plugin

+Weave can be used as a plugin to systems that support the [Container Network Interface](https://github.com/appc/cni), such as Kubernetes.

+See [Using the Weave CNI Plugin](/site/plugin/cni-plugin-how-to.md) for more details.

 ###<a name="addressing"></a>IP Address Management (IPAM)